vitercik/ml4do/project.md

 - **Survey**: Choose between 2 and 4 papers discussed in class.
 For each paper:
   1. Summarize a paper that the paper covered in class cites.
 Answer the question: how does the paper covered in class build on the older paper?
   2. Summarize a paper that cites your the paper covered in class.
 Answer the question: how does the more recent paper build on the paper covered in class?
 (To find papers that cite the paper covered in class, check out [Google scholar](https://scholar.google.com/).)
   3. Now, imagine you’re a researcher who is working on a new project in this area.
-Propose an imaginary follow-up project not just based on the paper covered in class, but only possible due to the existence and success of the paper covered in class.
+Propose an imaginary follow-up project not just based on the paper covered in class, but only possible due to the existence and success of the paper covered in class.[^1]

 ## Format
 Students should write up the results in the [NeurIPS conference format](https://neurips.cc/Conferences/2023/PaperInformation/StyleFiles).